 Vegetative data for the property was determined through visual observation and review of The Soil Survey Racine County, Wisconsin (USDA).
 Vegetation includes native grasses, foxtail, goldenrod, sumac, chokeberry, oaks, walnut and black cherry.
-Row crops of corn and soybean were grown in 2019 and planned for the 2020 crop season.
+Alfalfa/hay was the agricultural crop grown in 2019 and planned for the 2020 crop season.